 - Guide 1: How to Remove "I greet you I have bad news for you" from Windows.

-- Guide 2: Get rid of "I greet you I have bad news for you" from Mac OS X.
+- Guide 2: Get rid of "I greet you I have bad news for you" on Mac OS X.

-- Guide 3: Remove "I greet you I have bad news for you" from Google Chrome.
+- Guide 3: Remove "I greet you I have bad news for you" in Google Chrome.

 - Guide 4: Erase "I greet you I have bad news for you" from Mozilla Firefox.

 - Guide 5: Uninstall "I greet you I have bad news for you" from Microsoft Edge.

 - Guide 6: Remove "I greet you I have bad news for you" from Safari.

 - Guide 7: Eliminate "I greet you I have bad news for you" from Internet Explorer.